Pet Urine Stain Removal from Floors

 How to Remove Pet Stains and Odor Completely

-- Clean, dry terry cloths for blotting immediately.
+- Clean, dry terry cloths for blotting (immediately if possible)

 - White vinegar